MarkFChavez/mrkjlchvz.github.io/_posts/2017-05-25-the-power-of-ruby-struct.md

 title: The Power of Ruby's Struct
 ---

-I like Struct.
+I like Structs.
 They are simple and useful.
 They provide the same functionalities like classes do.
-I normally use Struct if I only need to have accessor methods because it fits the use-case very well.
+I normally use a Struct if I only need to have accessor methods because it fits the use-case very well.

 ~~~ ruby